Upper motives of algebraic groups and incompressibility of Severi-Brauer varieties: Motivic structure and incompressibility theorems

 For an arbitrary central simple $F$-algebra $A$, canonical $p$-dimension of the varieties in $\cX_A$ is computed as follows:

 \begin{cor} Let $X$ be a variety in $\cX_A$.
 Let $n=v_p(\ind A)$ and $m=v_p(\ind A_{F(X)})$.
 Then $\cd_p X=p^m(p^n-p^m)$. \end{cor}

 \begin{proof} Let $D$ be the $p$-primary part of a central division $F$-algebra Brauer-equivalent to $A$.
 Let $L/F$ be a finite field extension of prime to $p$ degree such that the $L$-algebra $A_L$ is Brauer-equivalent to $D_L$.
-There exist rational maps $X_L\RatM X(p^m,D_L)$ and $X(p^m,D_L)\RatM X_L$.
-It follows (cf. \cite{Bryant}) that
+There exist rational maps $X_L\RatM X(p^m,D_L)$ and $X(p^m,D_L)\RatM X_L$ (because each of the varieties $X_L$ and $X(p^m,D_L)$ has a rational point over the function field of the other).
+It follows (cf.\! \cite{MR2713320}) that

 \end{proof}

 \cprime{$'$}